 Hypertension 53(2) 356-62(2009) 19047580

 Falcao S, Bisotto S, Michel C, Lacasse AA, Vaillancourt C, Gutkowska J, Lavoie JL.

 Exercise training can attenuate preeclampsia-like features in an animal model.

-Ogawa M, Suzuki JI, Takayama K, Senbonmatsu T, Hirata Y, Nagai R, Isobe M.
+Ogawa M, Suzuki J, Takayama K, Senbonmatsu T, Hirata Y, Nagai R, Isobe M.

 Impaired post-infarction cardiac remodeling in chronic kidney disease is due to excessive renin release.